Kirill Reznik

-Kirill Reznik (born August 9, 1974) is a Ukrainian-born American politician from Maryland and a member of the Democratic Party.
-He is one of three members of the Maryland House of Delegates from District 39.
-District 39 encompasses a horseshoe-shaped area in the middle of Montgomery County, Maryland, and includes parts of North Potomac, Darnestown, Germantown, Montgomery Village, Derwood, and the Town of Washington Grove.
-District 39 is represented by fellow Democrats, Senator Nancy J. King, and Delegates Gabriel Acevero and Lesley Lopez.
+Kirill Reznik (born August 9, 1974) is an American politician from Maryland and a member of the Democratic Party.
+He was previously a member of the Maryland House of Delegates from District 39 from 2007 to 2023, resigning to become the Assistant Secretary for Inter-Departmental Data Integration for the Maryland Department of Human Services.

 Background

-Born in Kyiv, Ukrainian SSR, Union of Soviet Socialist Republics, Reznik's family immigrated to the United States in 1978 when he was 4 years old.
+Kirill Reznik was born August 9, 1974 in Kyiv.
+Reznik's family immigrated to the United States in 1978 when he was 4 years old.
 His family settled in Miami Beach, Florida.
 Reznik attended Dade County Public Schools, graduating from North Miami Beach Senior High School in 1992.
 Reznik attended Florida International University, where he served in the student government alongside future political journalist Steve Benen, graduating with a B.A. in international relations and a minor in economics in 1995.
 Later, Reznik went on to attend American University and received his M.A. in international peace and conflict resolution from the School of International Service in 1998, and received his J.D. in 2003 from American University's Washington College of Law.
 After graduation, Reznik was admitted to the Maryland Bar in 2004 and the District of Columbia Bar in 2005.